 Capricorn reports annually on human rights within our annual sustainability report published on the website.
 The report is developed to meet the 'core' reporting standard of the Global Reporting Initiative (GRI) which also meets the requirements of the UN Guiding Principles Reporting Framework.
-In 2020 we continued improvements in reporting towards compliance with the Sustainable Accounting Standard Board standard for the oil and gas sector and the Task Force on

-Climate-related Financial Disclosures for the energy sector.
-Improvements in transparency will continue in 2021.
+We continued improvements in reporting towards compliance with the Sustainable Accounting Standard Board standard for the oil and gas sector and the Task Force on Climate-related Financial Disclosures for the energy sector.
+Improvements in transparency will continue through 2023 where identified.